 Sales reps remain the number one trusted source for new products and materials.
 The best reps follow the product/material from introduction to installation and are seen by prospects as partners in the design and build process.
 They should be armed with a compelling presentation, sales materials, samples, and leave behinds.
 In the awareness stage, it is vital that reps focus on building relationships and avoid overwhelming prospects with technical specs or lengthy product stories.

-Level 2: Interest
+Level 2: Familiarity

 All brand-building and awareness efforts ultimately lead your prospects to the company website.
 The first time a prospect visits your site, they’re expecting: